 A number of special events take place at Dundarave over the course of the year.
 This includes fireworks displays on Canada Day in July and Christmas tree decorations and live entertainment in December.

 Fireworks at Dundarave

 The waterfront at Dundarave is a good place to see the fireworks from during the Honda Celebration of Light fireworks displays in English Bay in late July and the beginning of August, especially if you’re living or staying those nights on the North Shore.
-The Fireworks are in the distance, but there are thousands less people watching at Dundarave than in Vancouver’s West End (which is at the heart of the fireworks action and shouldn’t be confused with “West Vancouver”).
+The Fireworks are in the distance, but there are thousands of fewer people watching at Dundarave than in Vancouver’s West End (which is at the heart of the fireworks action and shouldn’t be confused with “West Vancouver”).

 Christmas Time at Dundarave

 Another good time to visit Dundarave is in December during the Dundarave Festival of Lights.
 It’s a small festival featuring dozens of beautifully decorated Christmas trees outside in the park.
 Free concerts that take place in the afternoon and evening occasionally happen too.